SC5/sc5-machine-learning/glossary.md

 See one-hot vector.

 #### Perceptron
-A feed-forward neural network consisting of two layers (input & output), with only one neuron in the output layer.
-Thus, perceptrons are binary classifiers.
+A feed-forward neural network consisting of two layers (input & output), with only one neuron in the output layer (thus making it a binary classifier).
+A very simple type of neural network, and one of the first neural networks ever devised.

 #### Precision
 The amount of true positives returned by a query divided by the amount of examples predicted to be positive.